Community Water Fluoridation

 The following information provides answers to frequently asked questions about community water fluoridation.
 A one-page fact sheet is also available.

 What is community water fluoridation?
 Fluoride is naturally present in all water.
 Community water fluoridation is the adjustment of the natural fluoride level in public water systems to an optimal level to prevent tooth decay.
 In Ohio, most water systems that serve more than 5,000 persons are currently required by law to adjust the fluoride level.

 What is the status of community water fluoridation in Ohio?
-Ninety percent of Ohioans or about 10.3 million persons are served by public water supplies.
+About 91 percent, or 10.5 million Ohioans, are served by public water supplies.
 Of those, 92 percent are served by systems with adequate fluoride levels.
-Nationally, Ohio ranks 16th in the percentage of persons on public water systems receiving fluoridated water.
-However, about 830,000 Ohioans on public water systems do not receive fluoridated water.
+Nationally, Ohio ranks 11th in the percentage of persons on public water systems receiving fluoridated water.
+However, about 822,000 Ohioans on public water systems do not receive fluoridated water.

 How does the Ohio Department of Health (ODH) promote community water fluoridation?
 ODH provides information on the safety, benefits and cost of fluoridation and gives technical assistance to communities considering water fluoridation.
 ODH also recognizes community water systems that have fluoridated for more than 50 years by presenting the National Fluoridation 50 Year Awards.
 Please see the list of the 2015 recipients, which includes a list of past recipients as well.